johnmcfarlane/papers/c++/error-handling.md

 past-the-end iterators may all result if the possible violations by the user of the End User Contract are not tested.

+See the section on Control Flow Alternatives for further discussion.

 ### Type Safety is King

-To re-emphasise: while this document details the harm that can happen at run-time, the best way to prevent problems is for the program author(s) the use the type system to their advantage.
+As if it needed repeating, the best time to prevent problems is early.
+To that end, program author(s) must use the type system to their advantage.
 Well written APIs mean that most bugs do not survive compilation.

 Here we see `std::span` used to encapsulate the program's implicitly-bound input parameters.